bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

  Greater Than Or Equal To | >=
  Less Than Or Equal To | <=

-To find all of the fruits with a price that is greater than 20 cents, it is fairly obvious that we need to use the Greater Than operator defined above.
+To find all of the fruits with a price that is greater than 25 cents, it is fairly obvious that we need to use the **Greater Than** operator defined above.
 Type the following command into your compiler and press **Go**.

-    SELECT name FROM fruits WHERE price > 0.20;
+    SELECT name FROM fruits WHERE price > 0.25;

+This should select all of the fruits with a price greater than 25 cents.
+Mainly bananas.
+To see all of the fruits with prices greater than 25 cents, including 25 cents, you will need to use the **Greater Than Or Equal To** operator defined above.
+Type the following command into the compiler and press **Go**.

+    SELECT name FROM fruits WHERE price >= 0.25;

+The previous statement should have selected raspberries as well as bananas

 ## MySQL/Databases - STATIC FUNCTIONS and GROUP BY
 ## MySQL/Databases - JOINS